Quantum harmonic analysis for polyanalytic Fock spaces: Introduction

 As our final topic, we turn towards operator algebras on the polyanalytic Fock spaces.
 Similarly to the case of the standard Fock space, we consider the class of sufficiently and weakly localized operators, the algebra of band-dominated operators and the class $\mathcal C_1$ of operators on which the phase space shifts act continuously in operator norm.
 Our main result of this section is that these $C^\ast$ algebras of operators all coincide.
 Further, we show that this algebra can also be characterized as the essential commutant of the set of all Toeplitz operators with symbols of vanishing oscillation.
 Our findings in this part can be viewed as a generalization of results in \cite{hagger2021,Xia2015}, where, especially in the latter reference, different methods were used.

-We conclude this introduction with a brief summary: Section 2 is dedicated to the discussion of general facts about quantum harmonic analysis, most notably the correspondence theory for the case when the Weyl system does not act irreducibly.
+We conclude this introduction with a brief summary: After this introduction, we add a list with important notations used throughout the paper for the reader's convenience.
+Section 2 is dedicated to the discussion of general facts about quantum harmonic analysis, most notably the correspondence theory for the case when the Weyl system does not act irreducibly.
 Section 3 describes the applications of quantum harmonic analysis to the mapping properties of the Toeplitz quantization and the Berezin transform, as well as compactness properties of operators acting on the polyanalytic Fock spaces.
 In Section 4 we present our results about the previously mentioned operator algebras.
 Finally, Section 5 contains a short discussion including two open questions, which are related to our findings in Sections 3 and 4.